 A brief history of the Banh Mi

-The French couldn't cope without their favourite snack.
-This was the banquette.
-Flour was imported by the shipload in the mid-nineteenth century.
+So flour was imported by the shipload in the mid-nineteenth century.
 Ham or pork was locally cured to French tastes.
 Cold cuts were developed to satisfy the European palette.
 The cheese was imported, then eventually produced in farms around the South of Vietnam.

-Local pate chaud was produced, along with European style jams.
-The flavors became a part of French Indochina and it's culture.
+Local pate chaud was also produced, along with European style jams.
+The flavors became a part of French Indochina and it’s culture.
 The Banh, or Pain, is the Vietnamese name for bread.
 They called it Banh Tay, or foreign bread.
 It was considered a delicacy and an expensive one.

 How did the Banh Mi become Asian?